MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/add-moving-average-chart-report-builder.md

 ![Screenshot of a sales chart.](./media/paginated-reports-visualizations/report-builder-column-chart-tutorial.png "report-builder-column-chart-tutorial")

  The Moving Average formula is the most popular price indicator used in technical analyses.
 Many other formulas, including mean, median and standard deviation, can also be derived from a series on the chart.
-When specifying a moving average, each formula may have one or more parameters that must be specified.
+When you specify a moving average, each formula may have one or more parameters that must be specified.

  The [Tutorial: Add a Column Chart to Your Report (Power BI Report Builder)](/sql/reporting-services/tutorial-add-a-column-chart-to-your-report-report-builder) walks you through adding a moving average to a chart, if you'd like to try it with sample data.